Unleash/unleash-edge/CLI.md

 * `--pkcs12-identity-file <PKCS12_IDENTITY_FILE>` — Identity file in pkcs12 format.
 Typically this file has a pfx extension
 * `--pkcs12-passphrase <PKCS12_PASSPHRASE>` — Passphrase used to unlock the pkcs12 file
 * `--upstream-certificate-file <UPSTREAM_CERTIFICATE_FILE>` — Extra certificate passed to the client for building its trust chain.
 Needs to be in PEM format (crt or pem extensions usually are)
+* `--service-account-token <SERVICE_ACCOUNT_TOKEN>` — Service account token.
+Used to create client tokens if receiving a frontend token we don't have data for